T32: Training Program in Lung Science

 Mentor: Ravi Kalhan, MD

-Dr Liu’s current research interest is in examining the significance of interstitial lung abnormalities (ILA) seen on chest CT scans of healthy participants in the CARDIA Lung study, an ongoing, multi-center, longitudinal cohort study spanning 35 years which is led at Northwestern (Kahlan, PI).
+Dr. Liu’s current research interest is in examining the significance of interstitial lung abnormalities (ILA) seen on chest CT scans of healthy participants in the CARDIA Lung study, an ongoing, multi-center, longitudinal cohort study spanning 35 years which is led at Northwestern (Kahlan, PI).
 Under the leadership of her research mentor, Ravi Kalhan, and in collaboration with George Washko and Rachel Putman at Brigham and Women’s Hospital/Harvard Medical School, she will be reviewing the CT scans obtained at year 25 and year 35 after enrollment to evaluate for ILA and other evidence of lung fibrosis.
 She will then be able to use this data to identify early predictors of ILA and better understand the natural progression of ILA and their clinical significance.
 Her longer-term research goals also involve working with data from the Lung Health Cohort, another study led at Northwestern (Kalhan, PI) and the first longitudinal cohort of healthy 25-35 year olds in the US specifically designed to study ideal respiratory health and the transitions to impaired health and chronic lung disease.
 With identification of the risk factors and biomarkers associated with these transitions, she hope to find ways to intervene to halt the development of lung disease.
 In February 2022, Dr. Liu received an NIH F32 award which aims to provide a target for the interception of impaired respiratory health which may progress to ILD.

 Taylor Poor, MD